 Employment law covers the relationships that exist between employees and employers.
-This area of the law is vital to ensure that employees receive appropriate treatment and are not unfairly exploited by their employers -- as frequently happens when employers are left unchecked.
-Here is a brief review of some basic employment law vocabulary from the perspective the key areas covered by this legal topic:
+This area of the law is vital to ensure that employees receive appropriate treatment and are not unfairly exploited by their employers — as frequently happens when employers are left unchecked.
+Here is a brief review of some basic employment law vocabulary from the perspective the

 Breach of employment contracts: Employees and employers often enter into a formally written or oral contract at the onset of the employment.
 As long as this contract is lawfully constructed and the provisions are legitimate, both sides of the contract must adhere to its terms or face legal ramifications.